KarolS/millfork/docs/abi/inlining.md

 * functions declared with the `noinline` keyword will never be inlined

-* the remaining functions may be inlined only if the `-finline` command-line option is enabled and the compiler decides the function is worth doing
+* the remaining functions may be inlined only if the `-finline` command-line option is enabled, and the compiler decides the function is worth doing

 ## Automatic subroutine extraction